Composites#

 Parameters:

-• find_embedding (function, default=:func:minorminer.find_embedding) – A function find_embedding(S, T, **kwargs) where S and T are edgelists.
-The function can accept additional keyword arguments.
-The function is used to find the embedding for the first problem solved.
+• find_embedding (function, default=minorminer.find_embedding()) – A function find_embedding(S, T, **kwargs), where S and T are edge lists, used to find the embedding for the first problem solved.
+It can accept additional keyword arguments.

 Examples